Amr-Kollohm/TFT/README.md

 ***So why would you want to **maximize** active trait count?***

 Other than the obvious fact that active traits buff and make your team **stronger**, maximizing active trait count can guide plans for all early, mid, and late-game stages of a TFT game.
 It has the added bonus of discovering comps in PBE or the early stages of a TFT set.
-However, the main inspiration for this project was the augment **Stand United II** and this bad boy:
+However, the main inspiration for this project was the augment **Stand United** and this bad boy:

 ![TahmKench](https://github.com/user-attachments/assets/5d00be48-b036-48aa-927e-a205c973d88d)